Miyan0/flask-boilerplate/README.md

 Since this is only a boilerplate, it does **not** include any testing.
 See [this page from the Flask tutorial](http://flask.pocoo.org/docs/1.0/tutorial/tests/) for indications on how to test a Flask application.

+## Notes

+Since I'm now using [Poetry](https://python-poetry.org/) to manage virtual environments, I added its config files to this boilerplate.
+Feel free to remove `poetry.lock` and `pyproject.toml` if you don't use it.